Server Status Check

 Cause 3: Delayed booting due to Windows update and file system check

-An error may have occurred due to a delay in Windows updates or file system check.
+An error may have occurred due to a delay in Windows updates or file system checks.
 See Manager server to check the current server status.

 Cause 4: Kernel update error